 “What lies behind us and what lies before us are small matters compared to what lies within us.”Henry S. Haskins

-I mentioned Menieres.org at the beginning of this post.
+- I mentioned Menieres.org already.
 That site and it’s participants come and go, year to year.
-It isn’t the only resource out there, so don’t despair if there are no quick answers for you there.
-Here are a few other resources I’ve found useful.
+It isn’t the only resource out there, so don’t despair if there are no quick answers for you in the forums there, if they are still up.

 - Reddit.com/Meniere’s – On a whim I decided to see if Reddit had a Meniere’s group and they did.
 Not a lot of posts there, but if you post a message you’ll generally get an answer within a day.

 - Facebook.com/Meniere’s Resources which is associated with menieresresources.org – I’ve been aware of this group for awhile and only recently found them on Facebook.
 I got sideways with a moderator in that group and so we’re no longer on speaking terms.
 It’s probably just as well.
 I’ve had enough chirpy, syrupy optimism to last me for awhile now.
 However if that is your thing, drop by and say hi.
 Nothing but love, as the saying goes.
 The other early Facebook group I frequented was called Spin Cycle, but I have left that one as well.
 Another difference of opinion.

 - In June of 2018 I found Meniere’s Worldwide which runs on more of the freewheeling style that I can appreciate.
 Just scroll on by, as the moderators are fond of saying.
 Scroll on by if you don’t like what you see there.

 I describe how I got disability here: